 You can also find an overview of all activities on the Big Island on our website.
 These guides are styled in a DIY fashion and explain how you can best plan everything you want to do, yourself.

-If you are more interested in other people doing the planning you should definitely have a look at our new curated tour section, where we list a small amount of tours that we know and love, that receive consistent high praise and good reviews, and that give back to the community and try to minimize their impact on the environment.
+If you would rather have other people do the planning, have a look at our curated tour section, where we list a small number of tours that we know and love, that earn consistent praise and good reviews, and that give back to the community while limiting their impact on the environment.

 Local food and snacks

-It is easy (and tasty!) to find local food in restaurants, farmers markets, supermarkets or, at the source, the farm/orchard.
+It is easy (and tasty) to find local food in restaurants, farmers markets, supermarkets or, at the source, the farm or orchard.

-Malasadas (Portuguese sugared fried dough snacks) are a tasty snack for when you are on the road.
-The combination of Kalua pig with one of the many locally produced micro brews never gets old, and don’t leave the Big Island without a taste of one of the world’s most famous coffees: Kona coffee.
+Malasadas (Portuguese sugared fried-dough snacks) travel well when you are on the road.
+Kalua pig with one of the many locally produced microbrews never gets old, and a tasting of Kona coffee, one of the few coffees grown commercially in the United States, is worth a stop.

 Get to know our delicious local food!

-“Must Do” activities in Kona, Hilo, Volcano and Waimea
+Local picks for Kona, Hilo, Volcano Village, and Waimea

-These are our “local flavor” unmissable activities for each of the four largest cities on the Big Island: Hilo, Kailua Kona, Volcano Village and Waimea.
+One local pick for each of the island’s four main towns: Hilo, Kailua Kona, Volcano Village, and Waimea.

 Kailua Kona highlights

-While in Kona make sure to connect with the ancient history of the Hawaiians.
+While in Kona, connect with the ancient history of the Hawaiians.
 Make a visit (or two) to some of the petroglyph sites near Kona:

-If you are sending more time in Kona you can try out some of our 5 favorite things to do in Kona.
+If you are spending more time in Kona, try some of our 5 favorite things to do in Kona.

 Waimea highlights